-Typical Maintenance Responsibilities in Cities
+10-3 Typical Maintenance Responsibilities in Cities

-Maintenance on streets may become complicated, depending on the type of installation.
-In accordance with RCW 47.24 and WAC 468-18-050, cities with a population greater than 25,000 have different requirements for some types of maintenance than do cities with a population less than 25,000.
+Maintenance on city streets may become complicated, depending on the type of installation.
+In accordance with RCW 47.24 and WAC 468-18-050, cities with a population greater than 27,500 have different requirements for some types of maintenance than do cities with a population less than 27,500.
 In general, the city or town is responsible for any portion of the facility beyond the curbs.
 If no curb is installed, the city or town's responsibility begins at the shoulder edge.

-The following guidelines are designed to clearly identify typical maintenance responsibilities, as determined by statute, agreement, or policy, on city streets that are certified as part of a non-controlled access state highway route.
+The guidelines in Appendix 1 are designed to clearly identify typical maintenance responsibilities, as determined by statute, agreement, or policy, on city streets that are certified as part of a non-controlled access state highway route.
 They are general in nature and do not preclude WSDOT and individual cities from entering into agreements to address particular circumstances.